 Engineered with GORE-TEX® Product

-- Elastic wrist
+- Elastic sleeve cuff

-- Reflective logo
+- Reflective logo on front

 Delivering maximum comfort and protection in a wide range of running activities and weather conditions, garments made with GORE-TEX® fabric are durably waterproof, windproof and very breathable.